grs/skupper-example-cockroachdb/README.md

 # Setup

 You need two kubernetes clusters, the first of of which must be accessible by the other.
+Note: at present the namespaces on each of these clusters must have the same name.

 In the first kubernetes cluster: